milanbalazs/record_management_system/README.md

 ## Security stuff

 - There is no open port for `MySQL` service.
 It's accissable only inside the `Docker network`.
-- Only 80 port is open for `PHP` service.
+- Only one (8000, but it's configurable in `docker-compose.yml`) port is open for `PHP` service.
+- There is not execution of request (To avoid the attacks or SQL injection)